 The MCV (Figure 1) is a major supplier of electricity to customers in Michigan and the midcontinent, and supplies bulk process steam energy to nearby chemical production companies.
 The plant’s first priority is to ensure safe and reliable plant operation.
 As cyber threats continue to intensify and become more sophisticated, protecting the plant from vulnerabilities has become increasingly burdensome.

 MCV always has taken cybersecurity measures seriously, even in the absence of formal regulatory obligations.
 When MCV was officially classified as a medium-impact bulk generating asset under the North American Electric Reliability Corp.
-(NERC) Critical Infrastructure Protection (CIP) Standards Version 6, effective July 1, 2016, plant operators knew there was a need to re-examine the facility’s cybersecurity.
+(NERC) Critical Infrastructure Protection (CIP) Standards Version 6, effective July 1, 2016, plant engineering staff knew there was a need to re-examine the facility’s approach to cybersecurity.

 The plant would need to comply with NERC CIP Standards 2 through 11, after having no prior NERC CIP obligations.
 This meant the facility needed a formal, documented process for patch management, configuration management, security event monitoring, and more.
 Only two people out of a staff of 120 are responsible for the control systems at the 12-plus-unit facility, and they took on the task.